nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 For the purpose of this example, the easiest way to accomplish this is using the [AWS CLI](https://aws.amazon.com/cli/).

 #### Notification JSON
-Construct a JSON file containing an object that matches the values that have been previously setup. .
+Construct a JSON file containing an object that matches the values that have been previously setup.
 This JSON object should be a valid [Cloud Notification Mechanism](https://wiki.earthdata.nasa.gov/display/CUMULUS/Cloud+Notification+Mechanism) message.

-*Please note this example is somewhat contrived, as the "worker" task in this example doesn't care about most of these fields.
+**Please note**: *this example is somewhat contrived, as the "worker" task in this example doesn't care about most of these fields.
 A 'real' data ingest workflow should.*

 The following values (denoted by ${} in the sample below) should be replaced to match values we've previously configured: